Maths courses on exciting new sister site: mathscourses.co.uk

 Of course, you’ll want to work through lots of exam questions too.
 That’s not the focus of this course – it’s more focused on the underlying skills that you’re going to need for the exams – but you are directed to some useful free resources for exam preparation.
 The advice in this blog post will also help you to prepare effectively.

-This course, which I launched in the summer, is aimed at those studying Higher GCSE (or Edexcel IGCSE), with a view to going on to study Maths at A-level.
+This course is aimed at those studying Higher GCSE (or Edexcel IGCSE), with a view to going on to study Maths at A-level.
 It covers all the top-end parts of the GCSE specification that are assumed prior knowledge for A-level.

 Since there’s so much content in the GCSE specification, schools often just have to gloss over some of these top-end topics.
 They simply don’t have the time to cover them in the depth that you need to get the very best GCSE results and hit the ground running when you start the A-level.
 This maths course aims to address that, helping you to achieve those top GCSE grades as well as being ready to start the A-level.

-It contains approximately 10 hours of video lessons, with plenty of practice opportunities built in – so it will actually take considerably longer for you to work through if you take full advantage of those.
-The course fee is just £30, and you can get a 25% discount code if you sign up for free membership of this site.
+It contains over 10 hours of video lessons, with plenty of practice opportunities built in – so it will actually take considerably longer for you to work through if you take full advantage of those.
+It costs less than an hour’s 1-to-1 tuition with me, and there are discounts available – as well as a selection of useful free downloads – if you sign up to my mailing list.
+(There’s a signup form in the footer of this page.)

 How I built the site

 The new site, like this one, is built in WordPress.
-For those not familiar with WordPress – as I wasn’t until a few months ago – it’s the world’s most popular platform for building websites (I believe that something like 40% of the websites in existence use it).
+For those not familiar with WordPress, it’s the world’s most popular platform for building websites (I believe that something like 40% of the websites in existence use it).
 It started out as just a platform for bloggers, but these days it’s much more than that.

 You choose a theme – a sort of frame on which you construct your site – and install additional programs called plugins that do all sorts of things: security, page building software, backup tools, memberships, photo galleries, and so on.